tomminux/nginx-workshop-udf-blueprint/docs/hackazon-kic-cis-use-case.md

     git clone https://github.com/tomminux/hackazon-k8s.git

 From UDF, through the BIG-IP component, connect and login with admin user to the Rancher UI, click on k8s-udf kubernetes cluster and on "Projetcs/Namespaces" link.
-Add a project called "Hackazon" (Add project -> "Hackazon" in the text field -> Create) and the click on the add Namespace button next to "Project: Hackazon".
+Add a project called "E-Commerce" (Add project -> "E-Commerce" in the text field -> Create) and the click on the add Namespace button next to "Project: E-Commerce".
 Put "hackazon" in the Name field and click create.

-First of all, we need to setup the NGINX Kic è BIG-IP CIS ingegration for the "hackazon" namespace; to do this we need to spin up a k8s-bigip-ctlr pod controller in the kube-system namespace.
+First of all, we need to setup the NGINX Kic and BIG-IP CIS ingegration for the "hackazon" namespace; to do this we need to spin up a k8s-bigip-ctlr pod controller in the kube-system namespace.
+Go to the System Project in Rancher and, selecting the **kube-system**, import the 1.bigip-k8s-ctlr-deployment.yaml file

-TBC TBC TBC
+We are now ready to deploy the NGINX Kubernetes Ingress Controller.
+From the main Projects/Namespaces link, click on the "Project: E-Commerce" link and on the "Import YAML" button.
+Import the file 2.environment-preparation.yaml, this will spin up the NGINX KIC, the Persistent Volume and the mysql needed to operate hackazon.

+If you want to spin up the plan Hackazon Commerce site, import the file hackazon.yaml in the 3a.hackazon directory

+If you want to operate the hackazon e-commerce site with the application security provided by NGINX App Protect, you need to build the NGINX+ Sidecar Proxy before; move to the right directory:

+    cd ~/hackazon-k8s/with-rancher/3b.hackazon-nap/0.docker-build

+Copy in this directory your nginx-repo.{key,crt} files and build the container, pushing it to the local UDF Registry:

+    docker build . -t registry.f5-udf.com:5000/nginx-nap:latest
+    docker push registry.f5-udf.com:5000/nginx-nap:latest

+You are now ready to spin up the Hackazon-Nap POD with the two containers: go to Rancher and import the hackazon-nap.yaml file.

 ### If you are using teh Unix Command Line